yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 It is therefore RECOMMENDED that TLS 1.2 implementations use the 64-bit sequence number to populate the `nonce_explicit` part of the GCM nonce, as described in the first two paragraphs of {{Section 5.3 of RFC8446}}.
-Note that this stronger recommendation updates {{Section 3 of RFC5288}}: "The nonce_explicit MAY be the 64-bit sequence number."
+This stronger recommendation updates {{Section 3 of RFC5288}}, which specified that 64-bit sequence numbers were optional.

 We note that at the time of writing there are no cipher suites defined for nonce reuse resistant algorithms such as AES-GCM-SIV {{?RFC8452}}.

 ## Forward Secrecy
 {: #sec-pfs}